One of the most common problems in today’s cars (especially used ones) is the dreaded check engine light problem.

 I took off the whole engine cover (just in case) and also saw that the rubber seal that “sits” on the engine air intake is bent inside.
 Probably, during previous inspections or oil changes the engine covering was forced in place thus causing damage.
 I returned the seal back in its place and returned the engine cover, this time making sure that it sits in properly.

-I also checked the fuel intake just in case (gas tank cap, fuel lines etc.) but that was all in good order.
+I also checked the fuel intake just in case (gas tank cap, fuel lines, etc.) but that was all in good order.

 CHECK ENGINE LIGHT PROBLEM FINALLY SOLVED

-Low and behold, I turned the ignition, started the engine and the check engine light went off.
+Low and behold, I turned the ignition, started the engine, and the check engine light went off.
 I can’t tell you how happy and satisfied I was.
 Finally, I could drive my car with all of the lights on the dash out.
-Besides that, I didn’t have to worry anymore if there is hidden gremlin somewhere and worry every time I had to take a trip somewhere.
+Besides that, I didn’t have to worry anymore if there is a hidden gremlin somewhere and worry every time I had to take a trip somewhere.

-I had a similar problem on my previous car (Fiat Stilo 1.9 JTD 115 bhp) and the problem was almost on the same basis which brings me to the conclusion that this is a fairly often problem.
+I had a similar problem in my previous car (Fiat Stilo 1.9 JTD 115 bhp) and the problem was almost on the same basis which brings me to the conclusion that this is a fairly often problem.